Lupin sets off down Indian pharma's long road to redemption

-GOA, India In 28 years in India's pharmaceuticals sector, Rajiv Desai has never been busier.
+GOA, India (Reuters) - In 28 years in India's pharmaceuticals sector, Rajiv Desai has never been busier.

 Most of the last six months on his desk calendar is marked green, indicating visits to the 12 plants of Lupin, India's No. 2 drugmaker, where Desai is a senior quality control executive.
 Only one day is red - a day off.